Frequently Asked Questions:

 Q: How do I reapply to the graduate program or change graduate degree programs?

 In order to reapply to an SMB graduate program that you were previously admitted to, you must fill out a new application.
 We keep your transcripts on file, so you will not need to resubmit them.
 However, you will be required to complete a new essay explaining your absence and why you wish to return.
 If you have attended any educational institutions since your last attendance at St. Edward’s University, you will need to submit official transcripts from those institutions.
-Please contact the Center for Academic Progress for information on applying for readmission.
+Please contact Graduate Admissions for information on applying for readmission.

 Students wishing to apply to a new degree program (i.e. admitted to the MBA program but would like to switch to MSOLE) need to follow the aforementioned instructions; however, your essay should explain why you wish to change degree programs.
-Please contact the Center for Academic Progress for information on switching graduate programs.
+Please contact Graduate Admissions for information on switching graduate programs.

 Q: What do I need to do to change my MBA concentration?